Liam Gibson

-Liam Steven Gibson (born 25 April 1997) is an English professional footballer who plays as a left back for club Harrogate Town.
+Liam Steven Gibson (born 25 April 1997) is an English professional footballer who plays as a left back for club Hartlepool United.

 Career

 Born in Stanley, Gibson began his career with Newcastle United, spending a short time on loan with Gateshead in 2015.
 He missed the entire 2017–18 season due to ill health, after suffering from ulcerative colitis.

 He moved on loan to Accrington Stanley in January 2019, and on loan to Grimsby Town in July 2019.

 He was released by Newcastle at the end of the 2019–20 season.
 In September 2020 he signed for Morecambe.
 He was offered a new contract by the club in June 2021, and signed a two-year deal later that month.
 He was released by the club at the end of the 2022–23 season, and it was announced that he would sign for Harrogate Town on 1 July.
+At the end of the 2025–26 season, he was released by Harrogate.

+On 14 July 2026, Gibson signed for Hartlepool United on a one-year deal, with the option of a further year, following a successful trial.
+He started in the opening match of the 2026–27 season, a 2–0 home win against Barrow, but was withdrawn in the second half with an injury.

 Personal life

 Gibson's younger brother Lewis is also a professional footballer.